 Dietary fiber is probably best known for its ability to prevent or relieve constipation.
 But foods containing fiber can also help maintain a healthy weight, lower your risk of diabetes and heart disease, lower cholesterol, blood pressure and inflammation.
 Getting enough fiber on the SCD isn’t difficult, but it helps to be somewhat aware as you choose what you eat.

 Soluble fiber dissolves in water to form a gel-like material.
 It can help lower blood cholesterol and improve blood sugar levels.
-Soluble fiber for SCDers is found in peas, brussels sprouts, navy beans (wait 3 months), apples, apricots, mangoes, oranges, grapefruit, asparagus and carrots.
+Soluble fiber for SCDers is found in peas, brussels sprouts, navy beans (soaked overnight and cooked, wait 3 months), apples, apricots, mangoes, oranges, grapefruit, asparagus and carrots.

 Insoluble fiber doesn’t dissolve and promotes the movement of material through your digestive system and increases stool bulk.
 Berries are a great source of insoluble fiber as are the peels of fruits such as pears, plums, apricots and apples.
 Sunflower seeds, almonds, walnuts, peanuts, navy beans (soaked overnight and cooked, wait 3 months), and vegetables such as cauliflower and green beans, are also good sources of insoluble fiber.

 (source: mayoclinic.org/healthy-living and healthyeating.sfgate.com)

 Aren't grains loaded with vitamins and minerals?

 Folic acid is found naturally in SCD foods, including dark leafy vegetables, citrus fruits, and navy beans.
-(Enjoy after 3 months.)
+(Soak overnight, cook, and enjoy after 3 months.)
 The body does not absorb folate as easily as the manmade form (folic acid).
 In the United States, most women who eat foods enriched with folic acid (pastas, cereals, breads) are still not getting all that they need.
 That’s why it’s important to take a vitamin with folic acid every day. (source: WomensHealth.gov/publications) When a person is on the SCD, especially women of childbearing age, it is recommend that they take an SCD legal multi-vitamin every day.
 I use the Freeda vitamins, which were formulated for people on the SCD.